PremaKathiresanVasagam/Sequence-Models/README.md

 4. The data is a sequence, we need to convert it to Supervised data to feed it to the model **x<Variables> + y<Target>** with **look_back = 15**
 5. Hyper Parameters: optimizer='adam', loss='mse', epochs = 25
   ![image](https://user-images.githubusercontent.com/49114626/119544789-b2b40200-bdaf-11eb-94cf-d07e7a9d1e46.png)
-6. Predict for next month
+6. Predict for next month (30 days)
   ![image](https://user-images.githubusercontent.com/49114626/119544893-ceb7a380-bdaf-11eb-8831-ab74212d6b7e.png)